 Basketball Hill was next, and it offered up some bigger than basketball size rocks we had to wiggle around.
 A group photo was taken at the top, and then it was a fun but slow drive past full length poles, more cobblestone, and more beautiful desert until the Ford Bronco died.
 All attempts to revive it failed (even going back to the wrecked Suzuki to get its coil), so it was towed, until darkness made finding the road where it leaves Jaquegel impossible.
 Camp was set up, no wind was blowing, and life is good!
 Lunch stop to camp site #2 was 21 miles traveled in 7 hours.

-The next morning, we saw were the road leaves the arroyo and it was right where we camped.
+The next morning, we saw where the road leaves the arroyo and it was right where we camped.
 The bottom of the climb was washed away requiring some road building to pull the Bronco out.
 Good teamwork by the able bodied members and the road was made passable and Tom with his Tacoma pulled the dead Bronco to the top of the grade.
 Larry with his diesel Nissan took over from there and all made it out of the desert.
 Tom, Joe, Harald, Karl, and I stayed in the desert an additional day to do some more exploring up in Arroyo Grande.
-A 13 minute video of our weekend, with an emphasis on Basketball Hill, can be watched on You Tube: http://www.youtube.com/watch?v=Xi65xOxhjcM (or search: PLR 2015).
+A 13 minute video of our weekend, called PLR 2015, with an emphasis on Basketball Hill, can be watched on You Tube.

 The Pole Line Road offers the fun of technical four wheel drive to negotiate the deep sand, rocks, and steep climbs as well as the historically interesting construction and telephone poles installed in 1942.
 Those with four wheel drive, good tires, and over 9” of clearance, wishing to see the 1942 road will find the most direct access is from Hwy.
 5 at Km.
 106/107 (just south of La Ventana).
 The following log runs the opposite direction from our trip in 2015, is the shortest access point to the old road, and no locked gate to get around unless you go to the very end: